Syntaf/wetrockpolice/README.md

 ## Creating or Updating Hero Images

-This repository uses it's own custom strategy for loading large background images on the client to ensure the first-load experience isn't poor.
+This repository uses a custom strategy for loading large background images on the client to ensure the first-load experience isn't poor.
 Without this strategy, the page would load with the large image missing, then slowly load the image top-down as if the page was being printed out.

 On page load, the browser will first load and display an extremely small version of the image (20x20 pixels for example) and apply a large gussian blur to distort the pixel borders.
 In the background, javascript is used to fetch the fully sized background image; once finished the full image will be swapped for the blurred image with a fade-in transition.
 The end result is a page load that looks like the background image is just being animated into view rather than slowly loaded.